bkil/gemiweb0/doc/user-application.md

 * JavaScript (ucode)
 * regexp

+### Learn morse code

+Morse code keying drills: input through pressing enter rhythmically, by typing in dots and dashes or by whistling or tapping into the microphone.

+Output dots, dashes, a blinking character or perhaps play back generated sound.

 ## Business

 * webshop
 * interactive site builder for a company or association
 * web hosting, web shell command line
 * banking, donations
+* CAPTCHA

 ## Consumption